hiroio/100-days-of-code/log.md

 **Today's Progress**
 * To Do: Create projects on portfolio with the new websites
 * To Do: Convert portfolio to PHP
-* Uploaded "prototype" to hiroko.io
+* Uploaded temporary page to [hiroko.io](https://github.com/hiroko/hiroko.io)
+* Created and uploaded temporary page for [hirokonishimura.com](https://github.com/hiroko/hirokonishimura)

 **Language(s):** Bootstrap, HTML, CSS, PHP